kennysmithed/oels2020/oels_practical_wk2.md

 Once you have put your code on the jspsychlearning server, some of you have been a bit puzzled about how to open it, and have tried e.g. clicking on the experiment.html file in cyberduck.
 All that will do is try to download the file back to your computer - cyberduck is for moving files about.
 The way to access your experiment once it's on the server is to open a web browser, e.g. chrome, and put something like http://jspsychlearning.ppls.ed.ac.uk/~UUN/hello/experiment.html in the address bar, where UUN is your student number (s20...).
 Note that this assumes your code is in your public_html folder, in a folder called hello - if you are using different directory names on the server, your url might be a little different.
 Also note the tilde (~) in front of your UUN.

-### I just get a blank screen

-A classic problem is that you try to run your code and just get a blank screen.
-That means something has gone wrong, but what?
-The way to start to find out is to open the javascript console and see what it says.
-Often it will have a line in red saying that it can't find one or more files, you fix that (e.g. making sure the files are in the right place) and that fixes it.
-Or it will mention a syntax error in one of the files, you fix that, and bingo.

-Accessing the javascript console will be essential for finding bugs in your code - this might involve enabling developer tools for your browser, hopefully if you google "how to access javascript console in X" and "how to enable developer tools in X" where X is your browser, you'll find comprehensible instructions.

 ## Re-use